Work and Neurodivergence

 • Offloading ideas and tasks into spreadsheets

-• Using focus techniques like the Pomodoro method
+• Using structured focus techniques like Pomodoro

 Flexibility and autonomy